Robert De Niro Net Worth

-Robert De Niro net worth: Robert De Niro is an American film and stage actor, producer and director who has a net worth of $200 million.
-Robert De Niro is one of cinema's greatest actors with classic films such as Taxi Driver, Raging Bull, Goodfellas and The Godfather II under his belt.
+Robert De Niro net worth: Robert De Niro is an American film and stage actor, producer and director who has a net worth of $300 million.
+Robert De Niro is one of cinema's greatest actors, having appeared in classic films such as Taxi Driver, Raging Bull, Goodfellas and The Godfather II.
 De Niro was born on August 14th 1943 in New York City.
 He was the son of two artists.
 His mother Virginia Admiral was a painter and his father Robert De Niro Sr. was an abstract expressionist painter and sculptor.
-Sadly, De Niro's parents divorced by the time he was three.
-De Niro was raised by his mother in Greenwich Village.
+De Niro's parents divorced by the time he was three and he was subsequently was raised by his mother in Greenwich Village.

 At the age of ten Robert made his stage debut as the Cowardly lion in his school's production of "The Wizard of Oz".
 And thus the acting bug was caught.
 By the age of 16 he drops out of school to pursue his dream.
 De Niro now studied under the great Lee Strasberg and Stella Adler.
 At the age of 20 De Niro landed his first film role in the film, "The Wedding Party" which was directed by Brian De Palma.
 The two would go on to collaborate again in the feature "Hi Mom".
 But he did not gain full exposure until he played a dying baseball player in the film "Bang the drum slowly".
 Soon De Niro would begin his rich partnership with Martin Scorsese in the film, "Mean Streets".
 In 1974 De Niro earned his first Academy Award portraying a young Don Vito Corleone in Francis Ford Coppola's "The Godfather II".